deeppavlov/chatsky/docs/source/user_guides/basic_conceptions.rst

 While having only one application instance will suffice in most cases, there are many ways how you can adapt the application to a high load environment.

-* With the database connection support that DFF offers out of the box, DFF projects can be easily scaled through sharing the same database between multiple application instances.
+* With the database connection support that Chatsky offers out of the box, Chatsky projects can be easily scaled through sharing the same database between multiple application instances.
 However, using an external database is required due to the fact that this is the only kind of storage that can be efficiently shared between processes.
 * Likewise, using multiple database instances to ensure the availability of data is also an option.
 * The structure of the `Context` object makes it easy to vertically partition the data storing different subsets of data across multiple database instances.